chien021091/aws-pro/CICD CodeDeploy-life-cycle.md

 - CodeDeployDefault.ECSLinear10PercentEvery1Minutes: shift 10% of trafic every minutes (10 min total)
 - CodeDeployDefault.ECSCanary10Percent5Minutes: shift 10% to new version, wait 5 mins, shift the remaining 90%  all at once
 - CodeDeployDefault.ECSAllAtOnce: shift all trafic at once

+A deployment group defines which instance receive the deployment, identified by tag group
+- A tag group specified by one or more tag group (key-value) that an instancr must match to be included in a deployment
+- Multiple tag groups are evaluated with OR logic: an instance is match if it match any tag group
+- With in single tag group, multiples tags are evaluated by AND logic: an instance is match all tag in a single group